 To date, I have not found a better powder counter palette.
 The best competition would be the world-famous Anastasia Beverly Hills palette, which is also great.
 As a professional makeup artist, I need a palette that works on a variety of skin tones.
 This one has been great for nearly all of my clients.
 The pigmentation in this palette really pays off — a little goes a long way.

 I have an amazing MAC Iridescent/Illuminating Loose Powder that has since been discontinued.
-However, my replacement already in my personal kit is the Hourglass Ambient Strobe Light Powder.
+However, my replacement already in my personal kit is Becca Shimmering Skin Perfector in the color Opal.
 It applies beautifully, like silk, and captures light and just the right shade of flesh, in all the right places.

 Setting all the cream products is imperative to minimize creasing.
 Fortunately for you, there are tons of amazing setting powders at every price point.
 I was a long-time fan of Lancôme’s Photogenique loose iridescent powder, but like most things I fall in love with, they discontinued it.
-My sister Azadeh highly recommends the Coty powder, read why here.
+So I have been using Laura Mercier’s Translucent Powder in my kit for years.
+If that isn’t in your budget, yy sister Azadeh highly recommends the Coty powder, read why here.
 But I’ve seen several pros with the super economical e.l.f. cosmetics Studio High Definition Powder Translucent Powder or the NYX Cosmetics Studio Finishing Powder, Translucent Finish Powder.